Private equity in Italy: market and regulatory overview

 Revolving credit facility (working capital facility).

-The senior loan facility agreement typically contains detailed provisions designed to protect the lenders' investment (see Question 24, Contractual and structural mechanisms).
+The senior loan facility agreement typically contains detailed provisions designed to protect the lenders' investment (see Question 24).

 Junior debt is used, particularly in larger transactions, to increase the total amount of debt available and to bridge the gap with the equity package.
 Junior debt generally takes the form of: